 Included Features: All non-alcoholic drinks, bottled water, sodas and specialty coffees.

-Itineraries: The fleet spends a lot of time in the Caribbean and Mediterranean on 7-night sailings, plus hits other regions of the world as well.
+Itineraries: The fleet spends a lot of time in the Caribbean and Mediterranean on 7-night sailings, plus hits many other regions of the world as well.
+For the 2020 European program, Windstar will operate 116 departures and 80 itineraries with returns after several years absence to Ashdod and Haifa for Israel; Alexandria and Port Said for Egypt including Cairo and the Pyramids; and Istanbul with an overnight stay.

 - Three or four of the six ships spend winters in the Caribbean doing mostly 7-night sailings out of Puerto Rico, Barbados and St. Martin.